American Conference (NCAA): NCAA national championships

 No current American Conference member has won an NCAA team championship while a member of the conference.
-The only school to have won a national title while in The American, UConn, left for the Big East Conference in 2020.
-Several members have won national titles before joining The American.
+The only school to have won a fully recognized NCAA title while in the American, UConn, left for the Big East Conference in 2020.
+Several members have won national titles before joining the American.
+Another former member, SMU, won the 2023 equestrian title the year before it left for the ACC, but that sport does not yet have full NCAA recognition.
+Equestrian is recognized by the NCAA as part of its Emerging Sports for Women program, but championships are organized by the National Collegiate Equestrian Association (NCEA) instead of the NCAA.

-Excluded from these lists are all national championships earned outside the scope of NCAA competition, including Division I FBS football titles, Inter-Collegiate Sailing Association titles, women's AIAW titles, National Collegiate Equestrian Association titles, retroactive Helms Athletic Foundation titles, and ITA tennis titles.
+Excluded from these lists are all national championships earned outside the scope of NCAA competition, including Division I FBS football titles, Inter-Collegiate Sailing Association titles, women's AIAW titles, NCEA titles, retroactive Helms Athletic Foundation titles, and ITA tennis titles.

 Team championships won by current members

 Team championships won as American Conference members

-Includes all titles won while a member of The American, whether or not the conference sponsored that sport at the time.
+Includes all titles won while a member of the American, whether or not the conference sponsored that sport at the time.

 Individual and relay championships by current members

 Football

 The conference began football during the 1991–92 season, and it was a founding member of the Bowl Championship Series.
 Previously, conference opponents operated on a two-year cycle, as a home-and-home series.

 The conference previously did not have enough teams to form divisions, but it now does after Navy joined the conference in 2015.
 When Navy joined in 2015 and the conference's divisions were created, Navy was placed in the West division along with Houston, Memphis, SMU, Tulane, and Tulsa.
 Teams play eight conference games a season.
 Since 2015, each team has played the other five teams in its own division, as well as three teams from the other division, operating in a four-year cycle ensuring that each school will play every conference opponent at home and on the road at least once in the four-year cycle.
 At the end of each regular season, the East division winner and the West division winner, as determined by final conference record, meet in the American Athletic Conference Football Championship Game, played at the home site of one of the division winners.

-With the departure of Connecticut after the 2019 season, the divisions were affected by the reduction to an uneven number of teams.
-At the time, The American had no plan to add another team to rebalance divisions, so the conference eliminated the divisions.
-The championship game is now played by the two teams that achieved the best record in regular season conference play.
-With the upcoming expansion of the conference to 14 members, a divisional split is now likely after all new members join.
+With the departure of UConn after the 2019 season, the divisions were affected by the reduction to an uneven number of teams.
+At the time, the American had no plan to add another team to rebalance divisions, so the conference eliminated the divisions.
+The championship game is now played by the two teams that achieved the best record in regular-season conference play.
+While the conference has had 14 football members since 2023, it has not split into divisions for football.